As retailers across the country navigate coronavirus, masks, and lockdowns, it is still important to focus on how to attract customers.

-All of your focus has to be on attracting customers into your store, keeping them there, selling them something, inviting them to come back and marketing to them afterwards.
+All of your focus has to be on how to attract both potential and existing customers into your retail store, keeping them there by offering a great customer experience, selling them something, inviting them to come back, and marketing to them afterward.

-1. Be honest.
+1. Evaluate your store operations.
 Ask yourself what you are doing right and what might be going wrong in your shop.
-Evaluate your processes, allocation of labor, training programs and marketing materials.
+Go beyond Covid-19 cleaning and mask enforcement.
+Evaluate your processes, allocation of labor, training programs, and marketing materials.
 Make a list of at least five things that are working and five that aren't.

-Now be even more honest - think about what your customers see.
-Make a list of five things that you think they love and five that they don’t.
+Now be even more honest - think about what a potential customer sees.
+Make a list of five things that you think they might love and five that they won’t.

 2. Prioritize and decide to change those things that aren’t working first.
-Some of these might be tough, like firing someone you know has to go, having a mammoth clearance sale of dated merchandise, or moving your entire store around.
+Some of these might be tough, like firing someone you know has to go, having a mammoth clearance sale of dated merchandise, or moving your entire store around and upping your visual merchandising game.
 Now notice how much better you feel.
 Taking action with purpose to make your business better makes you feel better.

-4. Gather.
+4. Market to people who already know you.
 Do whatever it takes to get the word out about your store.
-If you have an email list already, skip to #5.
-If not and you have an old mailing list in a dusty file cabinet, or a list in your PC, copy all of your physical address information along with loyalty rewards, special orders, sales books and other information into a new database.
+If you have an email marketing list already, skip to #5.
+If not and you have an old mailing list in a dusty file cabinet, or a list in your PC, copy all of your physical address information along with loyalty rewards, special orders, sales books, and other information into a new database.

-Come up with a compelling subject line that promises benefits – not free, discount or coupon..
+Come up with a compelling subject line that promises benefits – not free, discount, or coupon.
 What do you want them to do upon reading it?
-Come into the shop, tell a friend, join Facebook page, create a gift list, come to an event – you decide.
-There are some ideas on what to say in of The Retail Doctor’s Guide to Growing Your Business. http:/www.retaildoc.com/guide
+Come into the shop, tell a friend, join your Facebook or other social media page, follow your livestream, join your loyalty program, create a gift list, come to a socially distanced event – you decide.
+I share more ideas on what to say in my popular book, The Retail Doctor’s Guide to Growing Your Business.

-8. Zip it.
+8. Stop talking to failing businesses.
+If you hang out with five successful businesses, you'll be number six.
+If you hang out with five failing ones, you'll be number six as well.
 Stop asking other shop owners how their business is.
 If it’s great and yours isn’t, you’ll feel worse.
-If theirs is worse, you still won’t feel better.
-Instead ask them one good thing they did yesterday.
+If another business owner's is worse, you still won’t feel better.
+Instead, ask them one good thing they did yesterday.

-You want to attract more customers to your store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so they can make yours.
+If you want to focus on how to attract customers to your brick-and-mortar retail store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so they can make yours.